 Seeking Alpha has a slight edge for self-directed investors who want to do a lot of analysis and get multiple perspectives when deciding whether to invest in a company.
 The platform offers extremely detailed valuation metrics and grades stocks’ valuation metrics against peers.
 Analysis articles from contributors are also very detailed and often assume familiarity with financial modeling.
 It’s a lot to absorb, but it’s hard to beat if you want to know everything there is to know about a stock.

 Morningstar is slightly better if you want a more neatly wrapped analysis.
-The fair value analysis and analyst reports offer a pretty clear perspective on each stock without requiring a lot of reading.
+The fair value analysis and research reports offer a pretty clear perspective on each stock without requiring a lot of reading.
 The platform also does a nice job of visualizing stock data in a way that’s accessible even to beginner value and growth investors.

 If you plan to invest in mutual funds or want to build a portfolio that mixes stocks, ETFs, and mutual funds, then Morningstar offers some of the best portfolio tools of any platform.
+Seeking Alpha has solid ETF tools, including an ETF screener, but it’s no match for Morningstar when it comes to fund analysis.

 Alternatives to Seeking Alpha and Morningstar